zanerock/specify-string/README.md

 - `validators`: An object whose keys are validation names and values are validation functions.
 See [extending validations](#extending-validations) for more info.
 - `value`: A string or array of strings to validate against the `spec`.

-This function validates the `value` against the `spec`, which may make reference to built-in validations or validations defined on the `validators` object.
+This function validates the `value` against the `spec`, which may make reference to built-in validations or validations defined on the optional `validators` object.
 A value of `true` means validation passed and any other return value indicates a failed validation.
 Validation stops at the first failure.
 Core validations will return a descriptive string on failure.
-The return value of validations defined on the `validators` extension parameter are defined by the implementation.
+The return value of validations defined on the `validators` extension parameter are defined by their implementation.

 ### `validateStringSpec({ spec, validators })`